What is mediation?

 - It’s cost effective.
 Mediation is usually considerably less than the cost of ongoing litigation.

 - It’s time efficient.
 The courts have a huge waiting list and a non-urgent application can take between 8- 12 months (or longer) to be heard.
 A mediation can occur as soon as the mediator that you both agree on is available.
 Once you reach an agreement at mediation the process to get consent orders drafted, signed and filed is relatively straightforward.
 Orders are usually made within 30 days.

 - Less emotionally draining.
-Going to court can be a very stressful and emotionally exhaustive process.
+Going to court can be a very stressful and emotionally exhausting process.
 A mediation has the benefit of being less formal and more relaxed than a court appearance.
 It can also help you feel more in control of your own result than you would in a court room where you would have little opportunity to talk.

 - It works!
 Mediation has great results and a huge percentage of mediations will settle without having to go to court.